Machine Learning (ML) Models

 Applications tab

-The Applications tab contains the third-party or external applications associated with the ML Models component and additional information associated with each application.
+The Applications tab contains the third-party or external applications associated with the selected ML Models component and additional information associated with each application.
 By linking third-party applications and ML Models components, you can understand how external applications interact with specific ML Models components and the relationship between data and external systems to better assess its purpose and relevance.
 You can also apply filters to refine the list.

 To add an application, click Add Applications and choose the application you want to link to the component.
 You can also click Delete, which removes the association between the application and the ML Models component but does not delete the actual application in Data Catalog.